the1lab/1lab/src/Cat/Functor/Equivalence.lagda.md

 ### Preserving invertibility

-We can characterise equivalences as those adjunctions $L \vdash R$ that *preserve invertibility*, in the sense that the adjunct of an isomorphism
+We can characterise equivalences as those adjunctions $L \dashv R$ that *preserve invertibility*, in the sense that the adjunct of an isomorphism
 $L(a) \cong b$ is an isomorphism $a \cong R(b)$ and vice versa;
 that is, the property of being invertible in $\cC$ is equivalent to